erewok/simpleservantblog/docs/post2.md

 There are two potentially interesting things in here.
 First, we have chosen to represent some of our fields in the following way: ` seriesId :: Maybe Int`.
 You may have guessed these are *nullable* fields.

 Haskell will never let us put a `Null` in this field if it is defined to be an `Int`.
 Thus, I must define this field as a `Maybe Int`, in order to indicate that it can be either one of two things: a number wrapped in a constructor, `Just 5`, or the value `Nothing`.
 Any time I interact with this field I must explicitly check whether it is a `Just n` or `Nothing`.
-If you have explored Haskell before you have most likely come across the `Maybe` type: it's very useful.
+If you have explored Haskell before you have most likely come across the `Maybe` type: it''s very useful.

-Note: we didn't add bang patterns to the `Maybe` types.
+Note: we didn''t add bang patterns to the `Maybe` types.
 To see why, try to add one and `stack build` the project.

-In addition, I have also defined some of my fields to be `UTCTime`: these correspond to Postgresql's `timestamp with time zone` data type.
+In addition, I have also defined some of my fields to be `UTCTime`: these correspond to Postgresql''s `timestamp with time zone` data type.

 Finally, we also derive our other instances and throw in the convenience column list, so our later queries will match up nicely with our `BlogPost` value constructor: